dmcwee/my-azure/README.md

 **New-MyP2SCertificate**

-Creates a Root and Child certificate to support deployments that utilize Azure Point-to-Site Gateways *Added: 8/29/2023*
+Creates a Root and Child certificate to support deployments that utilize Azure Point-to-Site Gateways and generates a parameter file with the root cert export included in it.
+*Added: 8/29/2023*
+*Updated: 10/12/2023*